bnnm/wwiser-utils/doc/NAMES.md

 ### add game-related strings
 Since Wwise thing are generally named using game terms, it's often useful to add names that may not be in the original list but are used by the game (like  `mario` `luigi`).
 Characters, weapons, items, game modes, stages, environments, the more the merrier.
 If the list so far has some names but not others, just add a bunch.
 Conversely if the list doesn't refer to typical terms might not be worth bothering.

-This is best used in the `words.py` step + combinations, described later.
+These terms are best used with `words.py` step + combinations, described below.
+Watch out for usage of abbreviations (`Wpn`, `amb`), joint words (`RoomWindow`) and even misspelling (`lazer`).

+Sometimes even related media may hold the key.
+In some developer blog post, Platinum Games kindly provided nice dev screenshots+videos for Nier Automata revealing the elusive `BGM_IntroOff_Cansel`.

 ### use words.py
-As decribed above, this automates some tips, though it only works with existing words.
+As explained before, this automates some of the steps, though only works with existing words lists.
 Best used before we start adding names manually, since it'll often find a bunch automatically.

-A trick for games with very few names is combining common `formats_common.txt` with `engligh_words.txt`.
+A trick for games with few names is combining `formats_common.txt` with `engligh_words.txt`.

 ### try similar names + fnv.exe
 Files may have `bgm_start` and `bgm_mute` that are properly used, but you are missing other bgm-related names.